-- Play softly (watching Camera 1), then play the choir in until bowing is completed (Camera 4). - Preces are unannounced; please finish in the right key and on the cantor's note. - Announcement for (Office Hymn, if Saints' Day, and) Psalm. - Old Testament/Magnificat/New Testament/Nunc/Creed/Responses 2nd set follow unannounced. - Anthem is announced. - Prayers finish with the Grace; play the choir out softly for the final responses in the Transept. - If the voluntary is loud, please wait for the choir's sung & said dismissal to be completed.
+- Play softly (watching Camera I), then play the choir in until bowing is completed (Camera 4). - Preces are unannounced; please finish in the right key and on the cantor's note. - Announcement for (Office Hymn, if Saints' Day, and) Psalm. - Old Testament/Magnificat/New Testament/Nunc/Creed/Responses 2nd set follow unannounced. - Anthem is announced. - Prayers finish with the Grace; play the choir out softly for the final responses in the Transept. - Please wait for the choir's sung & said dismissal to be completed before starting the voluntary.